 Last Updated on

-Do you need more storage in your bedroom, but lack the floor space for cabinets?
 The space under the bed is great for extra storage, but the dust bunnies can get annoying.
 This system will give you heaps of organised storage without the dust.

 It’s completely DIY and unlike store-bought beds with storage, this one won’t cost you a fortune.
 Building it yourself is a better option especially if you have limited bedroom space.
 You can customize the measurements of the bed to easily fit it in your bedroom.